Las Palmas doesn't accept credit cards, how do I pay?

 How can I get in contact with home?
 Phone/Internet?

 Many cell phone carriers work on the island now and many of our guests have phone access just like they do at home and some also tether to their phones for wi-fi.
-We also have free wireless internet at Las Palmas.
-Our Wi-Fi works in most areas of our hotel, but due to our concrete structure, does have some dry spots.
-The strength is certainly the best in our courtyard.
-Alternately, for internet access, the are many internet cafes on the island and one just down the block from us.
+We also have free wireless internet at Las Palmas and it works in most areas of our hotel, but due to our concrete structure, does have some dry spots.
+Alternately, there are also many internet cafes on the island and one just down the block from us.
 For less than 20 pesos you can get an hour of time.
 For phoning internationally, you can get great calling cards from the grocery store to dial out from a regular pay phone.
 There are a number of pay phones right across from us.
 As well, a block down from us is Digame (talk to me) where you can make phone calls in a private stall for a reasonable price.

 Where can I get laundry done on the island?

-There are a number of Lavanderias (laundry mats) around the island and they offer great service.
+There are a number of Lavanderias (laundromats) around the island and they offer great service.
 It's by the kilo and very reasonable priced.
 They'll separate by colours if you like, and it all comes back folded neatly in a bag.
 They're very honest and reliable and count every item with you to make sure you get the same number back.
-There's a great lavanderia just down the block from us, Yahir.
+There's a great lavanderia just down the block from us called Yahir.

 How do I get around Isla Mujeres?

 The north end of the island houses the downtown (centro) and is where North Beach (Playa Norte) is located.
 Everything is walking distance here: restaurants, pharmacy, groceries, music, drinks, beach, Las Palmas.
 There are great things to do around the rest of the island and renting a golf cart or moped are popular choices.
-Otherwise you can take a cab, rent bicycles or walk, depending on your preference.
+Otherwise you can take a cab, rent bicycles or walk.